up

 Emergency Management Planning, Response, and Recovery

 The Emergency Management Planning, Response, and Recovery program represents the core programmatic activities of OEMHS.
-This program includes the planning, training, and exercising activities aimed at preparing the County departments, non-profit partners, critical infrastructure, and the County residents for large-scale emergencies.
-Major threats that this program addresses include, but...
+This program includes the planning, training, and exercising activities aimed at preparing County departments, non-profit partners, critical infrastructure, and County residents for large-scale emergencies.
+Major threats that this program addresses include, but are not...

 Read More